 Gaëlle Breton-Le Goff is a Lecturer in International Human Rights Law at the University of Québec in Montreal.
 She is a PHD candidate in international law at McGill University .
 She studies the role of NGOs in the development of international norms and their contribution to international justice.
 Ms. Breton-Le Goff is the author of many articles and publications on this subject.
 She is co-founder, with Anne Saris, of the McGill Doctoral Affiliates Working Group on International Justice and advocates for an end to impunity for women’s human rights violations.
 She is also the director of the Canadian branch 'Ensemble contre la peine de mort'.

-Ms. Brunet has been the Coordinator of the Women's Rights Program for Rights & Democracy in Montreal since 1992.
+Ms. Brunet was the Coordinator of the Women's Rights Program for Rights & Democracy in Montreal between 1992 and 2008.
 She was also responsible for the Canada Programme and the Middle East and North African Programme, in addition to representing the organization at the United Nations Human Rights Commission.
 Ms. Brunet works on women’s human rights in armed conflict situations since 1996 when she contributed to establishing the Coalition for Women’s Human Rights in Conflict Situations.
 Ms. Brunet also played a key role in encouraging the United Nations to establish the office of the Special Rapporteur on Violence Against Women.

 Ms. Brunet is a co-founder of the Urgent Action Fund for Women's Human Rights (UAF).
 Established in 1999, the Fund provides immediate small grants to support strategic interventions that take advantage of opportunities to advance women’s human rights.
 Such opportunities arise when an unexpected event – positive or negative – creates a situation in which rapid intervention can have a significant impact.
 UAF works in situations of armed conflict, escalating violence or politically volatile environments, precedent-setting legal case or legislative action and the protection of women’s human rights defenders.